rk1165/rk1165.github.io/content/docs/devops/docker.md

 - docker exec -i : allows us to have stuff we type into our terminal directed into the running process. -t : prettifying and more
 - docker commit -c 'CMD ["redis-server"]' $ID/$NAME : creates an image from a container with command
 - The docker history command shows the size of each layer associated with an image. `docker history layer-demo/latest`
-- `docker images --filter "dangling=true"` : To list out all the dangling images
+- `docker /images --filter "dangling=true"` : To list out all the dangling /images
-- `docker images --quiet --filter=dangling=true | xargs --no-run-if-empty docker rmi` : shows the dangling images and then removes them subsequently
+- `docker /images --quiet --filter=dangling=true | xargs --no-run-if-empty docker rmi` : shows the dangling /images and then removes them subsequently

 #### part 2